Tripple-A/Weather-App/README.md

 # Weather-App
-This is a weather app I built to put into practice my knowledge of asynchronous functions in Javascript.
+This is a weather app I built to put into practice my knowledge of asynchronous functions in JavaScript.

 ## Table of Contents